aldro61/workarena-human-eval/README.md

 **Notes:**
 * `YOUR_CURRICULUM_FILE` should point to the curriculum file that was provided by the session lead.
 This contains the list of tasks assigned to you.
-* You may kill the program at any time and restart from where you left off
+* You may kill the program at any time and restart from where you left off.
+* If, for any reason, the page does not properly or appears to have crashed, please restart the program.